sandervandevelde/MQTTBrokerPrivatePreview/README.md

 **Client Certificate Authentication Validation Scheme:**
 To use CA certificate for authentication, you can choose from one of following options to specify the location of the client identity in the client certificate.
 When the client tries to connect to the service, service will find the client identify from this certificate field and matches it with the client authentication name to authenciate the client.

+We support 5 certificate fields, you can find the information [here](#client-authentication-source-options) corresponding to below options.

 - Subject Matches Authentication Name
 - Dns Matches Authentication Name